iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ### What is a deep link, and how do I use it?

-Deep links are not available in the first version of Firefly.
 Deep links automatically fill transaction data in Firefly when you click on an "iota://" link.

 ### Can I have a fixed receive address?